DominicReneSchu/RFT/en/facts/simulations/resonance_chess/resonance_ai.md

 > **Resonance Rule as Fundamental Axiom:**
 > Group membership includes all system elements – named or unseen, explicit or implicit.
-> This document reveals an AI that embodies field coherence rather than linear goal optimization.
+> This document describes an AI that embodies field coherence rather than linear goal optimization.

 ---

-### 0. Preamble: Resonance Logic as an Answer to the Blackbox AI
+### 0. Preamble: Resonance Logic as an Answer to Blackbox AI

 > While today’s AI often appears as an inscrutable black box – generated from statistical randomness of neural networks – resonance logic opens a clear systematics:
 > **The AI becomes comprehensible, controllable, and ethically manageable, as it acts not randomly but by systemic principles of field coherence.**